 - IBDG Investigator Award

-To be eligible for these 2020 awards nominees must be within 5 years of PhD for the Early Career award and 10 years of PhD for the Investigator award on the 1st January 2020, and be employed in the UK.
+To be eligible for these 2024 awards nominees must be within 5 years of PhD for the Early Career award and 10 years of PhD for the Investigator award on the 1st January 2024, and be employed in the UK or Ireland.
 Allowances will be made for career breaks or other circumstances.

 The award winners will receive a prize and present a lecture at an IBDG sponsored meeting.